maksimfisenko/banking-app-project-ozu-cs393/README.md

 ### New Debit Card Instraction
 1. Choose an existing account from the offerd list.
-2. Enter new card name.
+2. Enter new card name (cannot be empty).
 3. Press the button to save the information.

 ### Change Currency Instraction
 1. Choose an existing account from the offerd list.
-2. Choose the new currency from the offerd list
+2. Choose the new currency from the offerd list (cannot choose the old currency).
 3. Press the button to confirm changes.

 ## Collaborators